 Faculty and/or staff participating in domestic trips that span multiple days must obtain approval from the appropriate dean or director and work with the dean or director to identify the necessary documents required from all participants for the trip.
 Exceptions can be made if faculty/staff members are working with an established domestic trip provider or location.

 Faculty and/or staff organizing domestic trips that span multiple days must collect and review liability waivers and supporting documentation (if applicable) from all participants.
-At least one month prior to departure, organizers must send the waivers to the Executive Assistant of Finance, Operations and Strategic Partnerships.
+At least one month prior to departure, organizers must send the waivers to the Executive Assistant to the Vice President of Finance and Operations .

 Single Day Domestic/Field Trips